The key to mindful presenting is having clarity of your ‘M’ POINT?

 Why should they even listen to you?

-What’s in it for you to take your audience to the ‘M’ point.
+What’s in it for you personally:

-Is it marketing you, your image, your brand, your knowledge, creativity, credibility?
+Marketing you, your image, your brand, your knowledge, creativity, credibility?

-Is it to make a difference and be recognized for the impact?
+To make a difference and be recognized for the impact?

-Is it to develop your leadership skills?
+Develop your leadership skills?

-Is it to increase your confidence, job security, chances of promotion or to attain kudos for you and your team?
+Increase your confidence, job security, chances of promotion or to attain kudos for you and your team?

-That may be so but we suggest you dig much deeper to find a more personal and powerful reason, nobody wants you to just do your job.
+That may be so but we suggest you dig much deeper to find a more personal and powerful reason; nobody wants you to just do your job.